Travel Rounds

 *Recommended: [[Survival]], [[Nature]]*

-A member of the party must offer a skill of their choice and justify how their choice helps the party navigate the terrain.
+The **Guide** must offer a skill of their choice and justify how their choice helps the party navigate the terrain.
 The Dungeon Master must accept this justification.
 This Skill Check can benefit from the use of a suitable [[Map]] (+5 to check).

 The DC of the check is determined by the [[#Terrain Difficulty]].